 Dog License Guide (PDF, 1 MB) to prepare

 for the exam and learn more about the

 leashed tracking dog program.

-- Exam Dates and Locations: Exams are held on the second Friday of April and August each year at most DEC offices statewide.
-Exams start at 10 AM, unless noted otherwise.
+- Exam Dates and Locations: second Friday of April and August each year at DEC regional offices statewide.

 - Part 175: Special Licenses and Permits - Definitions and Uniform Procedures